Clothing Optional beaches in Cuba

-Welcome to our website devoted to naturism on the beautiful beaches of Cuba.
+Welcome to our website dedicated to naturism (nudism) in Cuba!

-It’s always very important to keep in mind that naturism in Cuba is possible and continue to exist thanks to a policy of tolerance shown by the Cuban authorities, but also because of the friendly and respectful behavior of naturists.
-Hence the importance of acting responsibly to maintain a peaceful cohabitation between naturists and non-naturists (textiles).
-Nudism is ONLY tolerated on the beach, not at the pool, not on hotel grounds.
-Please respect this regulation to avoid losing this privilege.
+It is important to realize that naturism in Cuba is possible and continues to exist thanks to a policy of tolerance shown by the Cuban authorities, but also thanks to the respectful behavior of tourists.
+This is why it’s so important to act responsibly in order to maintain a pacific cohabitation between naturists and non-naturists, and a good relation with the authorities.
+Please read the Naturist Etiquette.

 Note that there’s no fully naturist hotel in Cuba, naturism is usually limited to the beach.
 The designated “Playas Nudistas” are mostly frequented by naturists and mixed couples (1 naturist + 1 textile), but also by a few people wearing bathing suits as they are “clothing optional”.
 Although coexistence between naturists and non-naturists is generally very peaceful and respectful, it is considered courteous to leave these areas to naturists given the very limited number of places where naturism is possible.

 Also note that these low-key hotels and CO beaches are not suitable for lifestylers (aka swingers), solicitation and any explicit sexual behavior is highly frowned upon.

 We hope that after reading these pages, naturists would consider (or continue to visit) Cuba as their next “nakation” destination, but also that people curious about experiencing this unique feeling of freedom will realize that being nude in public is not as awkward as one might think.
 Nudity takes on a whole new meaning in such an enchanting and natural setting; besides the Clothing Optional beaches in Cuba are perfect for first-timers!

 Please do not hesitate to contact us if you have any question or new information to share regarding naturism in Cuba.